MicrosoftDocs/powerquery-docs/powerquery-docs/parse-json-xml.md

 ---
 # Parse text as JSON or XML

-In Power Query you are able to parse the contents of a column with text strings by identifying the contents as either a JSON or XML text string.
+In Power Query, you can parse the contents of a column with text strings by identifying the contents as either a JSON or XML text string.

 You can perform this parse operation by selecting the **Parse** button found inside the following places in the Power Query Editor:

-* **Transform tab** - This button will transform the existing column by parsing its contents.
+* **Transform tab**&mdash;This button will transform the existing column by parsing its contents.

     ![Parse button inside the Transform tab](images/me-parse-json-xml-transform-tab.png)

-* **Add column tab** - This button will add a new column to the table parsing the contents of the selected column.
+* **Add column tab**&mdash;This button will add a new column to the table parsing the contents of the selected column.

     ![Parse button inside the Add column tab](images/me-parse-json-xml-add-column-tab.png)

-For this article we'll be using the following sample table that contains the following columns that we need to parse:
+For this article, you'll be using the following sample table that contains the following columns that you need to parse:

-* **SalesPerson** -  Contains unparsed JSON text strings with information about the *FirstName* and *LastName* of the sales person as in the following example.
+* **SalesPerson**&mdash;Contains unparsed JSON text strings with information about the **FirstName** and **LastName** of the sales person, as in the following example.

 ```json
 {